rasterm/rasterm/README.md

 const rasterm::RenderStats result = engine.renderFrame(frame);
 ```

-Realtime producers should use `Presenter`; known palette producers should use
+Realtime producers should use `Presenter` while known palette producers should use
 `IndexedFrameView`.
 Complete compiled C and C++ examples are in
 [`apps/examples`](apps/examples/README.md).